tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

+!!! warning "This section"
+    This section is still under development!

 This is a section that describes in detail all components related to simulated traffic in the `Environment` prefab.

 The random traffic system consists of the following components: